Run some setup code for this notebook.import random

 y_train = y_train[mask]

-# We will also make a development set, which is a small subset of
+# We will also make a development set, which is a small subset of# the training set.

 mask = np.random.choice(num_training, num_dev, replace=False)